-As a team captain in her senior year, she tallied 26 goals and nine assists in seven games before suffering a season-ending injury.
+As a team captain in her junior year, she tallied 26 goals and nine assists in seven games before suffering a season-ending injury.
 During her sophomore year, she scored 42 goals and dished out 13 assists and was named the team's Most Valuable Attacker.
 As a freshman, she was named MVP of the Chi-town Classic Tournament and earned MVP and Most Improved Player honors at the Lakeshore Lacrosse Tournament.

 The right-handed midfielder was selected as a member of the Great Lakes team for the U.S. Lacrosse National Tournament.
 She plays club lacrosse for Northwestern Wildcat Elite Club, where she led her team to the Indian Prairie Tournament (Naperville, Ill.) title and a runner-up finish at the Capital Cup in Downington, Pa.

 In addition to playing lacrosse at Montini, she played two seasons of basketball (2010, '11) on the sophomore team.
 As a high honor roll student, Lugo is a member of National Honors Society, Spanish Honors Society, Student Government, Spanish Club and Youth Ministry.
 She also lends her time as an assistant coach for the Illinois Girls Lacrosse Association and volunteers at Bolingbrook Hospital.